tahrirchi/fitrat/src/fitrat/language_detector/README.md

 - Italian
 - Other (more than 50 languages labeled as `oth`)

+We don't think that one needs to recognize that many languages using our library.

 ## Training and evaluation

 For training, we used the following script: